alexdino626/SpiderMan-WebGame/README.md

 - A restart button when the game is over.
 - A start button.
 - Animated charaters.
+- Let the player to also move up/down.
+- Make enemies shoot from the sides of the screen too.

 Major changes:
-- Add lives system.
+- Add a lives system.
 - Add a score system.
 - Increase the difficulty level of the game as time passes by making the enemies go faster and/or increasing the number of enemies.
-- Allow the player to shoot bullets at the Nyan Cats.
+- Allow the player to shoot bullets at the enemies.
-- Add another type of entity called `Bonus` that will also fall from the sky and add points to the score.
+- Add another type of entity called `Bonus` that the player can pick up for bonus points.
 - Add power ups to the game.
-- Make the game more hardcore by allowing the player to also move up/down and making Nyan Cats also shoot from the sides of the screen.

 > **Don't stop!** These suggestions are only here to get you started :)